dbwebb-se/mvc/example/phpunit/README.md

 }
 ```

-A test method is considered as one test, or one test case, that can carry out zero or several assertions that verifies that certain conditions are fulfilled.
+A test method is considered as one test or one test case, that can carry out zero or several assertions that verifies that certain conditions are fulfilled.
 The various methods for assertions are provided by phpunit and documented in its documentation.

 Someone has said the following.

 > _"If it have no assert, it aint no test."_

-Assertions are ways to check that various states and values are correct, after some code is executed.
-A test, contains both code executing public methods in the class and performing asserts on post conditions, types and return values.
+Assertions are ways to check that various states and values are correct after some code is executed.
+A test contains both code executing public methods in the class and performing asserts on post conditions, types and return values.

-Another important thing to remember is that each test should be able to run independantly on the other tests.
-This will make it possible to execute tests independantly of each other and even in parallell to speed things up.
+Another important thing to remember is that each test should be able to run independently from the other tests.
+This will make it possible to execute tests independently of each other and even in parallel to speed things up.

 > _"If the tests can not run independently, then they are not unit tests."_